biocore/songbird/README.md

 You can run Songbird as a standalone tool from the command-line or as a [QIIME 2](https://qiime2.org) plugin.
 Either works!

+### What will this README cover?

+The **"Getting started with Songbird"** section will briefly go over basic usage of Songbird both outside and inside of QIIME 2, using a subset of the [Redsea metagenome dataset](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5315489/) as an example dataset.
+It will also discuss ways of checking the fit of the model Songbird creates, in order to validate that it looks reasonable.

+The next main section of the README, **FAQs**, will cover some common questions asked about Songbird in a variety of situations.
+If you have a question about Songbird, we highly suggest reading over this!

+After that, the final few sections of the README are all pretty short.
+These include links to further documentation, additional packages, how to cite Songbird, etc.

 ## Option 1: Using Songbird "standalone"
 ### Installation
 Songbird can be installed from conda-forge as follows: